OpenMOSE/RWKV5-LM-LoRA/README.md

 This repo is forked from RWKV-LM-LoRA

-# RWKV-5.2 LoRA Experiment RWKV5-LM-LoRA
+# RWKV-5.2 LoRA Experiment Project RWKV5-LM-LoRA

+2024.1.12 Added LoRA Trainer with Rocm5.6 Pytorch.
+  I tested training RWKV-5-World 7b-LoRA on 2 x AMD Instinct MI100

-Added LoRA training functionality to the RWKV v5.2 model.
+We have added LoRA training functionality to the RWKV v5.2 model.

 Now you can initiate LoRA training for the RWKV-5-World model.